 Not great news, of course, but not too bad considering what they had put their bodies through.

-For example, if you started your weight loss journey with a BMR of about 1,800 calories per day, played Auschwitz for six months, and then regained the weight lost, you could expect a BMR of about 1,600 calories per day.
+For example, if you started your weight loss journey with a basal metabolic rate of about 1,800 calories per day, played concentration camp for six months, and then regained the weight lost, you could expect a basal metabolic rate of about 1,600 calories per day.
 Again, not ideal, but not enough to make you incapable of losing weight again.

 It’s also worth noting that, according to a new study (largely compiled by a member of my scientific advisory board, Menno Henselmans), when you look at the data over the long-term (instead of just the first 12 weeks of recovery), there’s no evidence any of the people in the experiment suffered from lingering “metabolic damage.”